Source: Ashar and Rodrigue, 2012. All dimensions are in meters. LOA: Length overall.

 - B) Panamax.
 During the 1980s economies of scale rapidly pushed for the construction of larger containerships; the larger the number of containers being carried the lower the costs per TEU.
 The process became a virtuous circle compounding larger volumes and lower costs, which significantly helped the diffusion of the container.
 The size limit of the Panama Canal, which came to be known as the panamax standard, was achieved in 1985 with a capacity of about 4,000 TEUs.
 Once this limit was achieved, a decade passed before a new generation of larger containerships was designed.
 At the same time panamax container ship designs were evolving to take maximum advantage of the canal's limitation in beam (Panamax Max).
 The original dimensions of the Panama Canal, built by the US Army Corps of Engineers, are similar to the dimensions of the US Inland Waterways locks, resulting in a narrow and long ship design.

 - C) Post Panamax.
 Going beyond panamax was perceived as a risk in terms of the configuration of shipping networks, additional handling infrastructure as well as draft limitations at ports.
-The APL C10 containership class was introduced in 1988 and was the first containership class to exceeded the 32.2 m width limit of the Panama Canal.
+The APL C10 containership class, with a capacity of 4,500 TEUs, was introduced in 1988 and was the first containership class to exceeded the 32.2 m width limit of the Panama Canal.
 By 1996, full fledged Post Panamax containerships were introduced while capacities reached 6,600 TEUs.
 A ship above the panamax size requires a substantial amount of cargo to be used profitably along a service loop and by the late 1990s the rapid growth of global trade made such a ship class a marketable proposition.
 Once the panamax threshold was breached, ship size quickly increased with capacities reaching 8,000 TEUs (Post Panamax Plus; "Sovereign Class").
 Post Panamax Containerships require deep water ports (at least 43 feet of draft) and highly efficient, but costly, portainers.
 This is placing pressures on ports to dredge to accommodate these draft constraints.

 - D) New Panamax (NPX).
 Refers to ships designed to fit exactly in the locks of the expanded Panama Canal, expected to open in 2015.
 These ships will have a capacity of about 12,500 TEU.
 Like its Panamax counterparts, New Panamax ships will define a specific ship class able to effectively service the Americas and the Caribbean, either from Europe or from Asia.